-State Roads perform a state function and are fully funded and managed by the RMS.
+State Roads perform a state function and are fully funded and managed by RMS.
 Council maintains local and regional streets or roads.

-The classification of roads within the existing road network can be used as an indication of the functional role each road plays with respect to the volume of traffic they should appropriately carry.
+The classification of roads within the existing road network is as an indication of the functional role each road plays and the volume of traffic they should appropriately carry.
 Roads and Maritime have developed a set of road hierarchy classifications detailed in Table 2-2, which indicate typical nominal average annual daily traffic (AADT) volumes for various classes of roads.